usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   the NPRM, to clarify how the Department will apply the proposed standards to social service center establishments, housing at places of education, assembly areas, and medical care facilities.
-Each of these provisions is discussed below.</p>
+Each of these provisions is discussed below.

-<p> Congress anticipated that there would be a need for close
-  coordination of the ADA building requirements with State and local building code requirements.
+Congress anticipated that there would be a need for close coordination of the ADA building requirements with State and local building code requirements.
 Therefore, the ADA authorized the Attorney General to establish an ADA code certification process